Faces from Fort Langley’s History

 These new products posed a challenge for storage and shipping.
 William Cromarty, Peopeo and other coopers made wooden barrels to export goods, a key to the fort’s success.

-Aboriginal workers were hired for the Fort Langley farm.
+Indigenous workers were hired for the Fort Langley farm.
 Fort Langley not only became self-sufficient for food and supplied other posts, but it exported produce to the Russian American Company in Alaska.
 Through this special contract the HBC finally gained a monopoly on the coastal trade.

 Fort Langley: North of the Border